Regrets

 Ohio’s Department of Agriculture (the body responsible for certifying rides at Ohio’s amusement parks and fairs) conducted an investigation not into the cause of the accident (which was known), but into whether or not Cedar Point itself had violated any state laws in the operation of the ride.

-Though Cedar Point conceded that it had not performed its usual “standard overhaul procedure” on the ride in 2021 (since the procedure had been conducted in 2020 when the ride ended up operating only lightly due to COVID-19), the park reported that it had consulted with Intamin to conduct a limited overhaul of the ride in preparation for the 2021 season and that the ride had been approved for operation.
+Though Cedar Point conceded that it had not performed its usual “standard overhaul procedure” on the ride in 2021 (since the procedure had been conducted in 2020 when the ride ended up operating only briefly due to the park’s COVID-19 closure), the park reported that it had consulted with Intamin to conduct a limited overhaul of the ride in preparation for the 2021 season and that the ride had been approved for operation.

 In February 2022, the Ohio Department of Agriculture concluded that Cedar Point had not violated any rules in its operation or maintenance of the ride, and that – pending repairs and addressing “signs of wear” – Top Thrill Dragster would be cleared to re-open.
 However, the same day, Cedar Point’s website was updated to state that Top Thrill Dragster would spend the 2022 season standing-but-not-operating.